ED-IP/Milestone-4-project/README.md

 - "Order Total" doesn't appear in order history, it's not correctly recorded in the orders table
 - Navigation options for the home page need adjustment, specially for the mobile site
 - Wishlist function not finalized
+- It's not possible to click the logout/login, the inspect tools shows tht body element on top of some of the buttons, fields not allowing interaction

 ### To do

-- Change the typography for the main heading in the Introduction section
+- Change the typography for the main heading in the Introduction section to one more interesting
-- Add a link to Register user in the Login user section
+- In the mobile version the login, logout section need to be move down so the top navigation bar doesn't overlap some elements.
 - Adjust the animation for the SlideShow in the intro section
-- Rremove the "Home" option from the mobile navigation menu
+- Remove the "Home" option from the mobile navigation menu

 ## Deployment